semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tr>
   <tr>
    <td>Technology</td>
-   <td>Any additional information about the technology that gives context to user of the rule.
+   <td>Additional information about the technology that gives context to user of the rule.
 This helps to specify rulesets in Semgrep Registry.</td>
    <td>
      <pre>
         technology:<br />